Socialism with Chinese characteristics

 The term was first established by Deng Xiaoping in 1982 and was largely associated with Deng's overall program of adopting elements of market economics as a means to foster growth using foreign direct investment and to increase productivity (especially in the countryside where 80% of China's population lived) while the CCP retained both its formal commitment to achieve communism and its monopoly on political power.
 In the party's official narrative, socialism with Chinese characteristics is Marxism adapted to Chinese conditions and a product of scientific socialism.
 The theory stipulated that China was in the primary stage of socialism due to its relatively low level of material wealth and needed to engage in economic growth before it pursued a more egalitarian form of socialism, which in turn would lead to a communist society described in Marxist orthodoxy.

+According to the 2018 amendment to the state constitution, "[l]eadership of the Communist Party of China is the defining feature of socialism with Chinese characteristics".
 Socialism with Chinese characteristics consists of a path, a theoretical system, a system, and a culture.
 The path outlines the policies guiding the CCP.
 The theoretical system consists of Deng Xiaoping Theory, Three Represents (Jiang Zemin), Scientific Outlook on Development (Hu Jintao), and Xi Jinping Thought.
 According to CCP doctrine, Xi Jinping Thought is considered to represent Marxist–Leninist policies suited for China's present condition while Deng Xiaoping Theory was considered relevant for the period when it was formulated.
-The system outlines the political system of China.
+The term is seen by proponents as representing the Sinicization of Marxism.

 Development

 The term was first used by Chinese leader Deng Xiaoping on 1 September 1982 in the opening speech of the 12th National Congress of the Chinese Communist Party.
 Deng said "We must integrate the universal truth of Marxism with the concrete realities of China, and blaze a path of our own and build Socialism with Chinese Characteristics".
+The 19th Party National Congress in 2017 declared that China and the CCP entered a "new era of socialism with Chinese characteristics" in 2012, which it said was both consistent with and significantly different from the past nearly 40 years of reform and opening up.